 Our live broadcast viewers were able to ask questions and had the opportunity to win fantastic door prizes.

-You may have been too shy to log on to the live event or didn’t want to actively participate.
-That’s okay.
 Talking about sexual intimacy can sometimes be embarrassing.
 But don’t worry.
 The nice thing about these videos is that they’re private and you can watch them in your own time frame.
 No one will ever know.

 I personally believe the information we learned on the webcast is something every woman, midlife and beyond, needs to know.